faezlatiff/BurppleScraper/README.md

 2. Run the webdriver (I'm using Arch Linux, so a simple `java -jar selenium-server-standalone-3.9.1.jar` would suffice)

 ## Run the scraper
-1. Run in another terminal: `mix deps.get`
+1. Run in terminal: `mix deps.get`
 2. Run in terminal:
    - `iex -S mix run -e "Burpple.Hound.run"` for Burpple
    - `iex -S mix run -e "Lemon8.Hound.run"` for Lemon8